github/opensource.guide/_articles/marketing/spreading-word.md

   href: https://github.com/showcases/github-pages-examples
 ---

 You've just published your project–what's next?
 It's time to tell everybody about your hard work!

-We'll go through some of the most effective ways that people promote their open source projects.
-But before we do, let's start with a few tips that will help you make the most of your outreach.
+Let's go through some of the most effective ways that people promote their open source projects.

 * TOC
 {:toc}